djedjethai/gokfk-regent/README.md

 * Topic-Name-Strategy interface(no breaking change with the mother repo, confluent-kafka-go/schemaregistry)
 ```
 Serialize(topic string, msg interface{}) ([]byte, error)

-// Deserialize will call the default MessageFactory to create an object
 Deserialize(topic string, payload []byte) (interface{}, error)
-// DeserializeInto will unmarshal data into the given msg object.
 DeserializeInto(topic string, payload []byte, msg interface{}) error
 ```

 * Record-Name-Strategy interface
 ```
-// The optional subject assert the msg fullyQualifiedClassName with the expected subject
 SerializeRecordName(msg interface{}, subject ...string) ([]byte, error)

-// DeserializeRecordName will call the default MessageFactory to create an object
 DeserializeRecordName(payload []byte) (interface{}, error)
-// DeserializeIntoRecordName will unmarshal data into the given subjects' value(object).
 DeserializeIntoRecordName(subjects map[string]interface{}, payload []byte) error
 ```